-In theory, it might seem that skimming could add some degree of efficiency, but in practice this is not the case.
+In theory, it might seem that skimming could add some degree of efficiency.
+Unfortunately, in practice, this is not the case.
 In fact, this approach actually reflects a fundamental misunderstanding of the nature of the Reading Comprehension section.

-For many, skimming is a natural reaction to a time-constrained test, but unfortunately the test-makers are well aware of this tendency—the passages they use are chosen in part because they evade quick and simple analysis.
+For many, skimming is a natural reaction to a time-constrained test.
+Unfortunately, the test-makers are well aware of this tendency.
+The passages they use are chosen in part because they evade quick and simple analysis.
 In practice, the time “saved” on the front end skimming a passage is more than lost on the back end.
-In the question section, the skimmer invariably finds the need to go back and re-read, and is often not sufficiently familiar with the passage structure to locate relevant reference points quickly.
+In the question section, the skimmer invariably finds the need to go back and re-read.
+Unfortunately, the test taker is often not sufficiently familiar with the passage structure to locate relevant reference points quickly.

 Excerpted from the PowerScore LSAT Reading Comprehension Bible